Revenge (TV series): Episodes

-Development and production
+Production

 In January 2011, ABC ordered the script to pilot.
 In March 2011, actress Emily VanCamp was cast as the lead character, and shortly afterwards it was released that Ashley Madekwe was cast in the series.
 Madeleine Stowe and Henry Czerny joined the cast as well.
 Max Martini and Robbie Amell joined the cast respectively as Frank Stevens, a private investigator and Adam, a wealthy student, who is hoping to attend Yale.
 James Tupper replaced Marc Blucas in the role of Emily's father, after Blucas was forced to drop out due to his commitment on Necessary Roughness.
 Recurring Gossip Girl star Connor Paolo was cast as a series regular playing the character of Declan Porter.
 Former Nikita star Ashton Holmes landed a recurring role as Tyler Barrol, a Harvard classmate of Daniel Grayson.
 On April 22, 2013, it was announced that Mike Kelley was stepping down as the executive producer and showrunner after season two, current executive producer Sunil Nayar was expected to take over during the anticipated third season.
 On May 3, 2013, it was confirmed that Sunil Nayar would take the reins after signing a two-year deal with ABC Studios to remain as executive producer.
 On May 21, 2013, it was announced that Gretchen J. Berg and Aaron Harberts had inked a two-year deal with ABC Studios which would have them serve as executive producers on the third season alongside Sunil Nayar.

 On May 13, 2011, ABC picked the project up to series.
 On May 17, 2011, ABC announced that the series would air on Wednesday nights at 10:00 pm Eastern/9:00 pm Central, beginning in the 2011 fall season.
 The pilot was screened early on ABC's website during a promotional tie-in with Amazon Kindle.

 It was announced in spring 2014 that a Revenge graphic novel was in the works, published by Marvel Comics.
 It was released on September 3, 2014, and explored the origins of Emily Thorne.

 Revenge was filmed on Stage 25 at the Manhattan Beach Studios.
 Filming of the series ended on April 11, 2015.

 On April 29, 2015, ABC announced that Revenge would be cancelled after four seasons, with its final episode broadcast on May 10.
 On August 4, 2015, a possible spin-off series was announced.